 Watching an effective basketball motion offense is a thing of beauty.
 The ball moves crisply, screens are set, and there is constant movement throughout possessions.

 On the contrary, watching an offense with little movement, poor spacing, and awful ball movement can make you want to pull your hair out.
-As a basketball coach that runs the motion offense, you need to make sure that you give your players the tools and knowledge necessary to run a great motion offense.
+When you’re coaching basketball and run the motion offense, you need to make sure that you give your players the tools and knowledge necessary to run a great motion offense.

 After reading through this article, you’ll have a great idea of how you can teach a motion offense that is difficult to guard.